 - If you share the house with other renters (renting a room in the house, for example), your landlord must hold an HMO license (a house in multiple occupation).

-- If you are signing a long-term contract (over 3 months) your landlord or agency cannot charge you any kind of administration fee, guarantor check fee, reference check fee, credit check fee, etc.
+- If you are signing a long-term contract (over three months), your landlord or agency cannot charge you any administration fee, guarantor check fee, reference check fee, credit check fee, etc.

 - Your landlord has to make sure your home meets electrical and gas safety standards and give you copies of electrical and gas safety check reports.